 How an R.O.
 Filter Cleans WaterTo bring an R.O. unit down to its basics, pressure is applied to the raw water via a pump and forces it through a semi permeable membrane.
 Pure water called permeate passes through the membrane and the impurities will remain on the other side.
 These impurities are washed to drain using some of the raw water, this is called concentrate.
 The ratio of permeate to concentrate is usually around 15%.
 To avoid excessive water wastage a portion of the concentrate is re-circulated back into the raw water feed, also on multi-membrane systems the concentrate of the first membrane becomes the raw water feed for the second and so on.
 To a commercial R.O. unit, flow and pressure indicators, conductivity probes, Control valves, C.I.P. points and programmable controllers are usually added.

 - No chemicals in effluent water.

 - Personnel not handling chemicals.

-- No problems with COSHH compliance.
+- No problems with Control of Substances Hazardous to Health (COSHH) compliance.